-3.7 obstructed by hot water systems, air conditioning units, gardens or anything Medium that results in the obstruction of the Density access way.
-Residential 3.7.2.5 Private Car Parking Requirement for Multi Dwelling Development Housing - Zone R3
+3.7.2.5 Private Car Parking Requirement for Multi Dwelling Housing - Zone R3

-- a) Each multi dwelling housing unit shall be provided with a minimum of one single garage or car parking space. - b) One (1) external additional visitor car parking space shall be provided for every three (3) units (or part thereof), unless all dwellings within the development have direct frontage to a public street. - c) No visitor car parking space shall be located forward of the primary or secondary street boundary. - d) No visitor car parking space shall be in a 'stacked' configuration.
+- Each multi dwelling housing unit shall be provided with a minimum of one single garage or car parking space. - b) One (1) external additional visitor car parking space shall be provided for every three (3) units (or part thereof), unless all dwellings within the development have direct frontage to a public street. - No visitor car parking space shall be located forward of the primary or secondary street boundary. - d) No visitor car parking space shall be in a 'stacked' configuration. - e) Electric vehicle charging stations must be located behind the building line.